-- 1. Except as provided in subsection 3 and 4 below, the provisions of this Title shall apply to any alteration or development within the unincorporated portion of Kittitas County, and outside of Shoreline jurisdiction, as determined by the Shoreline Master Program (KCC Title 17B).
-No development shall be constructed, located, extended, modified, converted, or altered, or land subdivided without full compliance with this Title. - 2.
+- 1. Except as provided in subsection 3 and 4 below, the provisions of this Title shall apply to any alteration or development within the unincorporated portion of Kittitas County1, and outside of Shoreline jurisdiction, as determined by the Shoreline Master Program (KCC Title 17B).
+No development shall be constructed, located, extended1 modified, converted, or altered, or land subdivided without full compliance with this Title. - 2.
 Compliance with these regulations does not remove an applicant's obligation to comply with applicable provisions of any other Federal, State, or local law or regulation. - 3.
-Private lands where existing agricultural activities are conducted, as defined in RCW 90.58.065, within the Upper Yakima and Alkali-Squilchuck WRIAs are managed by the Kittitas County Voluntary Stewardship Program (VSP), and not regulated by this Title. - 4.
+Private lands where existing agricultural activities are conducted, as defined in RCW 90.58.065, within the Upper Yakima and Alkali-Squilchuck WRIAs are managed by the Kittitas County Voluntary Stewardship Program (VSP), and not regulated by this Title.
+Agricultural activities conducted on private agricultural lands within the Upper Yakima and Alkali-Squilchuck waters are regulated by the Kittitas County Voluntary Stewardship Program (VSP), and not this Title if the landowner has opted into the VSP and the VSP program is active. - 4.
 Any activities, alterations or development located within any Shoreline of the State within the unincorporated portion of Kittitas County are subject to the provisions of the Shoreline Master Program (KCC Title 17B) and not this Title.

-17A.01.040 Regulated Development and Alterations
+17A.01.040 Regulated Development and Alterations Activities

-The following development and alterations are regulated within critical areas and their riparian management zones and/or buffers, unless exempt by KCC 17A.01.050:
+The following activities development and alterations are regulated within critical areas and their riparian management zones and/or buffers, unless exempted by KCC 17A.01.050:

-- 1. Removing, excavating, disturbing, or dredging soil, sand, gravel, minerals, organic matter, or materials of any kind; - 2.
+- Removing, excavating, disturbing, or dredging soil, sand, gravel, minerals, organic matter, or materials of any kind; - 2.
 Dumping, discharging, or filling; - 3.
-Draining, flooding, or disturbing the water level or water table; - 4.
-Driving piling or placing obstructions, including placement of utilities; - 5.
-Constructing, reconstructing, demolishing, or altering the size of any structure or infrastructure; - Altering the character and/or functions and values of a regulated area by destroying or altering vegetation through clearing, harvesting, cutting, intentional burning, shading, or planting; - 7.
+Draining, flooding, or disturbing the water level or water table: - 4.
+Driving piling or placing obstructions, including placement of utilities: - 5.
+Constructing, reconstructing, demolishing, or altering the size of any structure or infrastructure: - Altering the character and/or functions and values of a regulated area by destroying or altering vegetation through clearing, harvesting, cutting, intentional burning, shading, or planting; - 7.
 The division of land pursuant to KCC Title 16; and - 8.
 The creation of impervious surfaces regulated under KCC 12.06.